Assassination Classroom: Anime

 On June 30, 2016, two anime films were announced: Assassination Classroom the Movie: 365 Days and Koro Sensei Quest!.
 Both aired on November 19, 2016.

 Adult Swim's Toonami programming block began broadcasting Funimation's English dub of the anime starting on August 30, 2020.

+As part of the series' tenth anniversary campaign, the series began to be rebroadcast on Fuji TV on April 10, 2025.
+The theme songs for each season feature newly composed tracks.
+The first opening theme is "Caution" (known in Japanese as "Kiiro Shingo" (黄色信号) by Tomonari Sora and the first ending theme is "Tsuki no Fune" (ツキノフネ) by Atarayo.
+The second opening theme is "Last Look" (ラストルック, Rasuto Rukku) by Keina Suda.